ckeditor/ckeditor5/docs/tutorial/plugins.md

 }
 ```

-Then, in the `src/main.js` file, import and register this function as editor plugin.
+Then, in the `src/main.js` file, import and register this function as an editor plugin.

 ```js
 // src/main.js